-Copying and pasting objects or slides
+Copy and paste objects or slides

 To copy and paste objects or slides, select the object or slide thumbnail in Normal View or Slide Sorter View and then press Ctrl + C to copy and then Ctrl + V to paste.

-Duplicating objects or slides
+Duplicate objects or slides

 To duplicate objects or slides, select the object or slide thumbnail in Normal View or Slide Sorter View and then press Ctrl + D.

-Copying and pasting using Paste Special
+Copy and paste using Paste Special

 You can copy objects in PowerPoint or copy in another application and then paste into PowerPoint using Paste Special.